08 Aug Why you need a marketing strategy?

 We know that everyone has a set of core strengths combined with personality attributes and values that even six billion other identical twins siblings could never replicate.
 You truly are one of a kind.

-Same goes for your brand.
-As a small business owner, your brand’s core strength lies is in differentiation.
+The same goes for your brand.
+As a business owner/manager, your brand’s core strength lies is in differentiation.
 The strength of a strategy lies in all the interlocking activity sets that support this difference.

 This is where all guns are pulled out to project a consistent, compelling message.
-An IMC has five distinct areas:
+If resources are limited, you do the most effective and efficient.

 The core creative idea should span across each of the elements.
+This is what is known as the Integrated Marketing Campaign.
 It also needs to be measurable and provide a good return on investment.